heisler3030/py-address-screen/README.md

 # py-address-screen

-A Python command-line utility for cryptocurrency address screening using the Chainalysis Address Screening API.
+A Python command-line utility and package for cryptocurrency address screening using the Chainalysis Address Screening API.
 This is a Python port of the original [node-address-screen](https://github.com/heisler3030/node-address-screen) project.

 ## Installation